R-D-King/grad-proj/README.md

 1. Place the sensor in completely dry soil and note the reading
 2. Place the sensor in saturated soil and note the reading
 3. Update the `DRY_VALUE` and `WET_VALUE` constants in `hardware/soil_moisture.py`

+Similarly, the LDR sensor may need calibration for your lighting conditions:
+1. Test the sensor in complete darkness and note the reading
+2. Test the sensor in bright light and note the reading
+3. Update the `min_value` and `max_value` parameters in `hardware/ldr_aout.py`

 # Configuration